AVAILABLE 24/7 | FREE CONSULTATION

 For possession of less than half an ounce of these harder substances, individuals may face 3 to 5 years in prison.
 The penalties can escalate if the quantity is greater or if there is evidence suggesting intent to distribute.
 The severity of the punishment reflects the state’s stance on controlling substance abuse and preventing distribution.

-Understanding the distinctions in drug possession charges is crucial, as the penalties can greatly affect one’s future.
-Individuals facing these charges should seek guidance from a legal professional who can offer insights tailored to their specific situation.
+The distinctions in drug possession charges are crucial, given that the penalties can greatly affect one’s future.
+Individuals facing these charges should seek guidance from a legal professional who can offer insights tailored to their specific situation

 If you or a loved one is facing drug possession charges in New Jersey, Lustberg Law Offices LLC is here to help.
 Our experienced New Jersey drug crimes lawyers can provide the guidance and support you need to understand the legal system effectively.
 Contact us today to discuss your case and explore your options for a strong defense.